LBCrion/sfwbar/doc/sfwbar.rst

 Each section within the ``scanner`` block starts with a filename and contains a list of variables and regular expression patterns used to populate them.
 Optionally, a file section may also contain a ``flags`` option, used to modify how the file is handled.
+If the file is declared multiple times, the flags from the last declaration will be used.
 The supported flags are:

 NoGlob
           specifies that SFWBar shouldn't attempt to expand the pattern in